 Promote your brand as a problem solver

-By solving the problems your clients highlight, you build a better relationship with them and transform negative publicity into a positive situation.
+By solving the problems highlighted by your clients, you build a better relationship with them and transform negative publicity into a positive situation.
 Each step you take to find a solution will help your reputation recover and make your company better.

 Prompt apologies drive sympathy